OksanaKosar/Forager_test_task/README.md

 This Python module provides a simple client and service to interact with the OpenWeatherMap API to retrieve current weather and five days forecast data.

-## OpenWeatherMapClient
+## WeatherClient

-The `OpenWeatherMapClient` class is provides a client for interacting with the OpenWeatherMap API to retrieve weather information.
+The `WeatherClient` class is provides a client for interacting with the OpenWeatherMap API to retrieve weather information.

 ##  WeatherApiHandler